nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 ^^^^^^^^^^^^^^^^^^^
 *Methods* : ``deposit(uint256,uint16)``,  ``deposit(address,uint256,uint16)``,  ``lock(uint256,uint16)``

-To become a staker, tokens owner transfers tokens to ``StakingEscrow`` and lock them  using one of the ``deposit()`` methods.
-In case that staker already has some amount of unlocked tokens on the account in the contract then lock can be created using ``lock()`` method.
-As a result of executing on of the above methods, a new element will be created in the array of sub-stakes with the next period as starting date  and with duration equals input parameter.
+To become a staker, NU tokens must be transferred to the ``StakingEscrow`` contract and locked using one of the ``deposit()`` methods.
+If the staker already has unlocked tokens within the account in the contract, then the stake can be locked using the ``lock()`` method.
+If successful, a new element will be created in the array of sub-stakes with the next period as the starting date, and the duration equal to the input parameter.

 **Example:**